bdjones13/bdjones13.github.io/_pages/about.md

 ---
 permalink: /about/
-title: "About"
+title: "About me"
 excerpt: "This is a personal website for Ben Jones"
 toc: true
+author_profile: true
 ---

-# About Me

 I am an incoming math PhD student at Michigan State University.